A note on extensions of $p$-adic representations of $\mathrm{GL}_2(\mathbb{Q}_p)$

 While the bijection between the isomorphism classes of the above categories of representations is well-understood, a deeper understanding of the correspondence requires analyzing the derived category of representations; specifically, the extension groups between them.
 These extensions are central to the compatibility between the deformation theory of Galois representations and the deformation theory of $\G$-representations \cite{Paskunas13}.

 Significant progress has been made in computing extension groups in the context of smooth mod $p$ representations of $\G$.
 Emerton \cite{Ordinary2} calculated the $\Ext^{\bullet}$ groups in the category of locally admissible mod $p$ representations of $\G$ as an application of his computation of the right derived functors of the ordinary parts.
-Breuil and Paskunas investigated similar extensions for $\GL_2(\Ou_F)$ (where $\Ou_F$ is the number ring of some finite extension $F/\Q_p$), while Colmez \cite{Colmez-Montreal} also performed foundational calculations for $\G$ in characteristic $p$.
-In \cite{Paskunasextensions}, Paskunas completed the computation of $\Ext^1(V_1, V_2)$ for absolutely irreducible mod $p$ representations $V_1, V_2$ (treating the previously open cases where $V_1$ is supersingular and $V_2$ is either supersingular or a twist of the Steinberg).
+Breuil and Pa{\v s}k\={u}nas \cite{BreuilPaskunas} investigated similar extensions for $\GL_2(\Ou_F)$ (where $\Ou_F$ is the ring of integers of some finite extension $F/\Q_p$), while Colmez \cite{Colmez-Montreal} also performed foundational calculations for $\G$ in characteristic $p$.
+In \cite{Paskunasextensions}, Pa{\v s}k\={u}nas completed the computation of $\Ext^1(V_1, V_2)$ for absolutely irreducible mod $p$ representations $V_1, V_2$ (treating the previously open cases where $V_1$ is supersingular and $V_2$ is supersingular or a twist of Steinberg).

-In characteristic $0$, however, the literature is sparse.
+However, in characteristic $0$, the literature is sparse.
 Hauseux \cite{MR3480966, MR3636753} has determined the extensions between unitary continuous $p$-adic and smooth mod $p$ principal series representations of $G'(F)$ in the generic case for split connected reductive groups $G'$.
-Paskunas has calculated extensions between two supercuspidal representations of $\G$ in the $p$-adic setting \cite{Paskunas2adic}.
+In \cite{Paskunas2adic}, Pa{\v s}k\={u}nas has calculated $\Ext^1$ between two supercuspidal representations of $\G$ in the $p$-adic setting.

-The novelty of this short note lies in the computation of extensions in the category of duals of finite length admissible Banach space representations, specifically when one of the representations is the dual of a non-ordinary representation.
+The novelty of this short note lies in the computation of extensions in the category of duals of finite length admissible $p$-adic Banach space representations, specifically when one of the representations is dual of a non-ordinary representation.
 We say that a $p$-adic Banach space representation is non-ordinary if it is not a subquotient of a principal series representation.
-This dual category arises naturally in Colmez's construction of the $p$-adic Langlands correspondence \cite{Colmez-Montreal}.
-If $D$ denotes the $(\varphi,\Gamma)$-module attached to a $p$-adic Galois representation $V$ via Fontaine's equivalence \cite{MR1106901}, then for $\delta = \varepsilon^{-1}\det V$ (where $\varepsilon$ is the $p$-adic cyclotomic character), the global sections of Colmez's sheaf $D \boxtimes_{\delta} \mathbb{P}^1$ fit into the fundamental exact sequence \cite{Colmez-Montreal}:
+This dual category arises naturally in Colmez's construction of the $p$-adic local Langlands correspondence \cite{Colmez-Montreal}.
+If $D$ denotes the $(\varphi,\Gamma)$-module attached to a $p$-adic Galois representation $V$ via Fontaine's equivalence \cite{MR1106901}, then for $\delta := \varepsilon^{-1}\det V$ (where $\varepsilon$ is the $p$-adic cyclotomic character), the global sections of Colmez's sheaf $D \boxtimes_{\delta} \mathbb{P}^1$ fit into the fundamental exact sequence \cite{Colmez-Montreal}: